 Okay this part is unfair.

-Let me be honest and say that I have never used Weebly or Wix support so they might be outstanding.
-But I always hesitate to call for tech help because I usually end up wasting a bunch of time and leave disappointed and frustrated.
+Let me be honest and say that I have never used Weebly or Wix support, so they might be outstanding.
+But I always hesitate to call for tech help because I usually waste a bunch of time and leave disappointed and frustrated.

-With that being said, I have used other company’s support enough to know when I am getting good service.
-If you google Carrot support, you will find a lot of people having nothing but great things to say about customer service.
+With that being said, I have used other companies’ support enough to know when I am getting good service.
+If you google Carrot support, you will find many people having nothing but great things to say about customer service.

-With that being said, I am sure bigger companies with bigger teams have darn good support.
-With the amount of forums and blog posts out there it’s hard not to find answers to your questions, if you ask them in the right way.
+With that being said, I am sure more prominent companies with bigger teams have darn good support.
+With the number of forums and blog posts out there, it’s hard not to find answers to your questions if you ask them in the right way.

-Carrot support cares about their members so their support reflects that.
+Carrot support cares about its members, so their support reflects that.

 So a few ways that Carrot support can help.